CaptainHottub/MachineMod/README.md

 # MachineMod
 GitHub repository for my WIP Machine Mod for Minecraft 1.18.1

-I am trying to convert the Machine datapack into a mod that will work with the Mystical Agricultures mod.
+This is really a mod with blocks I want added to minecraft.

+Some inspiration of the blocks and items come from the WASD Machine datapack.
 The Datapack is made by the WASD build team.
 Link to the datapack: https://wasdbuildteam.website/data-packs/machines/